 The worst thing was, I’d never actually finished a piece.

 I started writing my first book in 7th grade, bitter after my family moved from Seattle, where I was very comfortable, to Kansas City, and the story reflected that.
 I wrote a hundred pages and then stopped.
-I started several other books in those years – a Science fiction novel about a city where everyone’s parents worked for a single corporation, and everyone was strangely conformist, an escapist story about a kid who chooses to stowaway on a cargo ship with an unknown destination with a mysterious, eccentric girl, a novel set in the future where a system that ensures immortality is circumvented, leading to innocent for the first time in generations.
-What I wrote varied in length, from 30 pages to a 150, but at some point, I stopped.
+I started several other books in those years – a science fiction novel about a city where everyone’s parents worked for a single corporation, and everyone was strangely conformist, an escapist story about a kid who chooses to stowaway on a cargo ship with an unknown destination with a mysterious, eccentric girl, a novel set in the future where a system that ensures immortality is circumvented, leading to innocent for the first time in generations.
+What I wrote varied in length, from 30 pages to 150, but at some point, I stopped.
 Always.

 So when I returned from my trip around the world back in 2007, I had one goal.
 This time, this book would be finished.
 Nothing else mattered after that.
 I didn’t care about getting it published, making money from its sales, none of that.
 I wanted to finish the book, hold it in my hands, and feel the sense of accomplishment that only a true writer can feel.

-I told myself a year.
+I told myself: one year.

 It took me six.
 The sense of accomplishment I thought I would feel was fleeting, but the amount of growth I’ve felt since the summer of 2007 is immense.
-For the first time in my life, I feel like I can justifiably say that, yes, I am a Writer.
+For the first time in my life, I feel like I can justifiably say that, yes, I am a writer.

 It took me nearly two years just to figure out what the book was about, and two more to realize that it was about too many things.
 Three years is what it took to build real discipline, to get over many weeks and sometimes months with no writing.